-I am an accredited psychotherapeutic counsellor and iRest Yoga Nidra Certified Teacher with many years of experience working with people from various backgrounds, facing various challenges.
+I am an accredited psychotherapeutic counsellor and iRest Yoga Nidra Certified Teacher.

-I provide a safe space and reliable relationship that allows an opportunity to reflect, explore and be inspired, free from the roles, restrictions and risk of judgment present in other relationships and settings.
+I provide a safe space and reliable relationship, allowing an opportunity to reflect, explore and be inspired, free from the roles, restrictions and risk of judgment present in other relationships and settings.

-I can bear witness to your story and situation, bringing sensitivity and respect to the experiences, strategies and choices that have brought you to this point.
-And I can be a trusted ally while you gain confidence and clarity in finding the way forward.
+I am able to bear witness to your story and situation, bringing sensitivity and respect to the experiences, strategies and choices that have brought you to this point.
+And I can be a trusted ally while you gain clarity and confidence in finding the way forward.

 I work in a way that is gentle, organic and also creative and intuitive.
-What emerges from our conversations tends to inform the direction taken next, with discussion and negotiation at each step.
+What emerges from our conversations informs the direction taken next, with discussion and negotiation at each step.

-I am an integrative counsellor, bringing together several influences.
-I have completed trainings in Person-Centred Counselling, Embodied Relational Therapy, Family Constellations therapy and iRest Yoga Nidra.
-I also draw from other approaches such as Psychodynamic Psychotherapy, Motivational Interviewing, Transactional Analysis, Attachment Theory, the 12-steps and the Eastern Wisdom traditions.
+I bring together several influences in the way I work.
+I have completed training in Person-Centred Counselling, Embodied Relational Therapy, Family Constellations therapy and iRest Yoga Nidra.
+I also draw from other approaches such as Psychodynamic Psychotherapy, Motivational Interviewing, Transactional Analysis, Attachment Theory, the 12-steps, non-duality and the Eastern Wisdom traditions.

-If you would like to find out more about how I work, and if it is right for you, I offer a free 20-30 minute conversation that is free from any obligation.
+If you would like to learn more about how I work, and if it is right for you, I offer a 20-30 minute conversation free from obligation.

 Training, qualifications & experience